 The Warbird Carbo Ultegra costs $4,299.
 It is one of the top road bikes Salsa has to offer; it has a triple bottle water holder, Warbird carbon fork and hidden fender mounts.

-or read all cycling brand reviews >
+See all cycling brand reviews >